richlamdev/tf-github-admin/README.md

 ## How to use / Requirements

+1) Knowledge of Terraform and Github Organizations Administration.
+(Although, this is why you've come to this repo - likely familar with the aformentioned)

+2) BASH shell.
+ToDo, write it for compatibility with ZSH.

-Ensure Github CLI (gh) is installed.
+3) Ensure [Github CLI](https://cli.github.com/) (gh) is installed.

-Set the environment variables $GITHUB_TOKEN and $GITHUB_OWNER via BASH or ZSH
+Set the environment variables $GITHUB_TOKEN and $GITHUB_OWNER via shell.

 IE: